PhoeniX5971/sec_notes/04_cryptography_notes/Block Ciphers.md

 CBC Chaining blocks together.
 Not parallel, order not shown.

-Pick IV, xor it with p1 get c1, xor c1 with p2 get c2, xor c2 with p3...
+Pick IV, xor it with p1 and encrypt with key get c1, encrypt c1 with p2 using key get c2...

 ---
 To fill in shorter ones u can add block padding